CartoDB/documentation/app/content/spatial-extension-bq/overview.md

 * A **Google service account** with the following roles:
   * **BigQuery Data Viewer** (`bigquery.dataViewer`) for visualizing your tilesets privately from Map Viewer or in a custom application.
   * **BigQuery Data Owner** (`bigquery.dataOwner`) for changing permission on the tilesets from Map Viewer.
-This is needed for publishing maps with tileset layers on the web, available to anyone with the link.
-This permission is also required for unpublishing a public map.
+    * This is needed for publishing maps with tileset layers on the web, available to anyone with the link.
+That means editing the tileset's permissions to grant CARTO APIs reading access to the tileset.
+    * This role is also required for unpublishing a public map.
-  Learn more about creating public maps out of tilesets [here](../tiler/map-viewer/#share).
+    * Learn more about creating public maps out of tilesets [here](../tiler/map-viewer/#share).
   * **BigQuery Job User** (`bigquery.jobUser`) for listing your projects, datasets and tilesets in the Dashboard.
+  * **BigQuery Read Session User** (`bigquery.readSessionUser`) for importing data from BigQuery, as tables in CARTO embedded database.

 Take a look at the BigQuery [documentation](https://cloud.google.com/bigquery/docs/access-control#bq-permissions) for more information about roles and permissions.